 You improve where you track.

 In corporate world it is a well-known fact that to improve business performance you need to start tracking and recording current performance first.
 The same applies to personal finance.
 If you care about your finances – merely tracking how you spend money will improve your financial situation.
-Tracking may reveal facts that may not be obvious right away.
+Tracking transactions will reveal facts that may not be obvious right away.

 Budgeting is key to Financial Independence.
-Try to stick to your budget next month.
+Try to stick to your budget every month.
 Do a well-balanced budget.
-Don’t put all the money into saving account – this is not sustainable in the long run.
+Don’t put all the money into savings account – this is not sustainable in the long run.
 Your budget should always include Entertainment/Fun/Hobby category.